 Email marketing and newsletter systems

-If your organisation regularly uses email for marketing or newsletters it is worth considering an email newsletter system.
-Online newsletter systems can be used to send emails to a list of recipients and make it simple to build and send your newsletter, and to collect and manage subscribers.
+If your organisation regularly uses email for marketing or newsletters it is worth considering a newsletter system or platform.
+These platforms can be used to send emails to a list of recipients and make it simple to build and send your newsletter, and to collect and manage subscribers.
 Depending on the number of subscribers, many systems can be accessed for free or at low cost.

 An online newsletter system also makes it easy to monitor what happens to your emails and if they’re helping you achieve your goals.
 You can track how many are delivered, how many are opened and how many of your links are clicked.

-Another factor to consider is that using your organisation’s email account to repeatedly send emails to a long list of recipients can get your organisation blacklisted by internet service providers as a spammer.
-Using an online email newsletter system will help you avoid that and you’ll also be less likely to end up in your recipient’s junk mail folder.
+Using your organisation’s email account to repeatedly send standard emails to a long list of recipients can quickly get your organisation blacklisted by internet service providers as a spammer.
+Specialised platforms will help you avoid that and you’ll also be less likely to end up in your recipient’s junk mail folder.

-By law, you have to make it easy for recipients to unsubscribe from your emails and an online system makes that simple for them and automatic for you.
-Online email systems also check your list of subscribers for errors.
+By law, you have to make it easy for recipients to unsubscribe from your emails and modern systems make that quite simple for them and automatic for you.

 Choosing an email marketing and newsletter system